Sagara people

-The Sagara or Sagala, also called Kwifa or sometimes called Ziraha (Wakutu, in Swahili) are a Bantu, matrilineal ethnic group from northern Morogoro Region of Tanzania specifically indigenous to the Kilosa District and Dodoma Region's Mpwapwa District in Tanzania.
+The Sagara or Sagala, also called Kwifa or sometimes called Ziraha are a Bantu, matrilineal ethnic group from northern Morogoro Region of Tanzania specifically indigenous to the Kilosa District and Dodoma Region's Mpwapwa District in Tanzania.

 Population and geography

 A total of 31,609 people were living in Sagara in 1957.
 The majority of them live in the Morogoro Region, the southern portion of Kilosa District (18,555), and the nearby southwestern portions of Mpwapwa District (6,581).
 There is a shortage of trustworthy demographic data.
 The mountainous areas that make up the core of their ancestral country are home to a sizable population.
 About two-thirds of the 3,500 square miles that this group resides in are in Kilosa District, with the remaining portion mostly located in the southeast Mpwapwa District.
 However, it was difficult to pinpoint the exact limits of their tribal area.
 This region seems to have a similar climate and terrain to Ukaguru.
 In 1987 the Sagara population was estimated to number 79,000.
 Most of the Sagara are Muslim.